orchidjs/tom-select/docs/usage.md

 	<tr>
 		<td valign="top"><code>options</code></td>
 		<td valign="top">
+			An alternative to &lt;option&gt; tags.
 			An array of the initial options available to select; array of objects.
 			By default this is populated from the original input element.
 If your element is a &lt;select&gt; with &lt;option&gt;s specified this property gets populated
 			automatically.
-			Setting this property is convenient if you have your data as an array and want to automatically generate the &lt;option&gt;s.
 		</td>
 		<td valign="top"><code>array</code></td>
 		<td valign="top"><code>[]</code></td>